andreasabel/inCode/entry/lenses-products-prisms-sums.md

 possible values[^1].
 And, `Either A B` is their (anonymous) "sum" type.
 It's called a sum type because `Either A B` has
 ![n + m](https://latex.codecogs.com/png.latex?n%20%2B%20m "n + m") possible
 values.
-I won't go much deeper into this, but there are [many useful tutorials already online](https://codewords.recurse.com/issues/three/algebra-and-calculus-of-algebraic-data-types) on this topic!
+I won't go much deeper into this, but there are [many useful summaries already online](https://codewords.recurse.com/issues/three/algebra-and-calculus-of-algebraic-data-types) on this topic!